Why Supplier Management Matters for Grocery Growth

 Dealing with a Range of Suppliers

 Grocery stores handle a huge diversity of products, the vast majority of which come from outside suppliers.
 Yes, some chains have their “store brand,” which is helpful for creating buyer loyalty and driving competitive prices.
-And of course, there are well-known brands on the shelves, like King’s Hawaiian rolls, Dannon yogurts and, (rarely at the moment) Cottonelle toilet paper.
+And of course, there are well-known brands on the shelves, like King’s Hawaiian rolls, Dannon yogurts, and Cottonelle toilet paper.

 The Technology Disparity

-Grocers have a few options here.
+Grocers have a few options here for supplier management.
 They can require EDI and forego businesses that don’t comply-- but this risks losing out on new products, and stressing existing relationships with compliance standards that aren’t supported by communication.
 They can try to manage vendors manually by monitoring email and faxes and hand-typing document details into the ERP-- but manual efforts take a ton of time and often lead to errors.

-Or they can invest in an integrated solution like TrueCommerce OneTime, which automatically transforms and standardizes documents - be they EDI documents or just emails - from suppliers to meet grocer standards.
+Or they can invest in an integrated solution like the TrueCommerce OneTime supplier enablement solution, which automatically transforms and standardizes documents - be they EDI documents or just emails - from suppliers to meet grocer standards.
 Not only does this lead to more efficient transactions, but also increased communication fostered by the solution can help ease stress and tensions between suppliers and retailers, leading to a more collaborative relationship and increased success across all partners.

 Using Supplier Management to Bridge the Gap

-When you have some suppliers using EDI, some sending information in the bodies of emails or as attachments (which can range from excel documents to PDFs), and some faxing in hard copies, handling an array of suppliers can quickly become overwhelming.
+When you have some suppliers using EDI, some sending information in the bodies of emails or as attachments (which can range from excel documents to PDFs), and some faxing in hard copies, handling your supplier communications can quickly become overwhelming.
 That’s where supplier management comes back in.
 A solid supplier management strategy combines support and communication with technology that helps level the playing field for your suppliers while reducing the time you spend sorting through various documents.

 TrueCommerce OneTime is designed to help grocers and other supplier-reliant retail businesses to easily connect and transact with suppliers across a range of technical maturities.
 The solution includes both primary software and a support service that empowers you to create a customized, automated workflow for both inbound and outbound documents.
 There are three primary functions of the OneTime solution: